-The project site is primarily undeveloped, with one existing single-family residence in an agricultural and rural area.
+The project site is primarily undeveloped, with one existing single-family residence and existing accessory structures in an agricultural and rural area.
 It is not located near an established community and the operation's proposed footprint would not create any barriers.
 As such, implementation of the project would not physically divide an established community.
 Impacts would be less than significant.